 Considering a career in conservation, environmental management or natural science?

-This summer EcoQuest Education Foundation is offering an exciting opportunity to attend a 5-day field ecology course.
+The EcoQuest Education Foundation offers an exciting opportunity to attend a 5-day field ecology course.

 At the EcoQuest field centre, you will learn about the projects our experienced faculty lead and you will partake in the practical field work involved in conducting our research.